Winter Weather Advisory issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 Winter Weather Advisory issued for Beartooth Foothills, Livingston Area, Melville Foothills by NWS

 Effective: 2022-12-04 14:00:00 MST Expires: 2022-12-05 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 For the latest road conditions, call 5 1 1.
-Target Area: Beartooth Foothills; Livingston Area; Melville Foothills; Northern Carbon; Northern Park; Northern Stillwater; Northern Sweet Grass; Paradise Valley; Red Lodge Foothills WINTER WEATHER ADVISORY IN EFFECT FROM 2 PM SUNDAY TO NOON MST MONDAY * WHAT...Snow expected.
-Total snow accumulations between 1 and 4 inches.
-Locally higher totals possible. * WHERE...A portion of south central Montana. * WHEN...From 2 PM Sunday to Noon MST Monday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Monday morning commute.
+Target Area: Beartooth Foothills; Livingston Area; Melville Foothills; Northern Carbon; Northern Park; Northern Stillwater; Northern Sweet Grass; Paradise Valley; Red Lodge Foothills WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL NOON MST MONDAY * WHAT...Snow expected.
+Total snow accumulations between 3 and 6 inches, with locally higher accumulations possible. * WHERE...A portion of south central Montana. * WHEN...Until Noon MST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions will impact the Monday morning commute.

-Special Weather Statement issued for Salt River and Wyoming Ranges, Star Valley by NWS

-Effective: 2022-12-04 11:00:00 MST Expires: 2022-12-04 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Salt River and Wyoming Ranges; Star Valley Snow returning Sunday into Monday This is a special weather statement from the National Weather Service Office in Riverton. * WHAT...Snow.
-Accumulations of 2 to 3 inches in the lower elevations; 3 to 6 inches in the mountains * WHERE...The Star Valley and the Salt and Wyoming Range. * WHEN...Sunday through Monday. * ADDITIONAL DETAILS...Motorists should be prepared for snow if travelling.
-Slow down, as roads will be slick in spots, or snow covered.

 Comments / 0